-Complaints
+12. Complaints

 As with all issues of safety at CFBL, if a pupil or a parent has a complaint or concern relating to e-safety, prompt action will be taken to deal with it.
-Complaints should be addressed to the DSL in charge of Online Safety (currently Jean Saillard) in the first instance, who will undertake an immediate investigation and liaise with the senior management team and any members of staff or pupils involved.
+Complaints should be addressed to the DSL (currently Ms Marjorie Lacassagne) in the first instance, who will undertake an immediate investigation and liaise with the senior management team and any members of staff or pupils involved.
 For further information, please refer to the Complaints Policy (for parents) and Grievance Procedures (for staff).

-Last review by management and safeguarding trustees: November 2023.
+Last review by management and safeguarding trustees: March 2025 .